 Can I use the LG TONE Free HBS-FN6 for phone calls?

-There is one major problem with the microphone system, though: it fails to reduce background noise.
+There is one major problem with the microphone system, though: it fails to suppress background noise.
 When on the phone with my mother, she noted that my placing of scissors in a wooden drawer sounded as loud as my voice.
 Keep this in mind if you’re a multitasker when you take calls.